 Some of the benefits of using an FTP client, rather than the cPanel file manager or something simliar, include faster file transfers, the ability to bookmark different servers (this is great if you run several websites), and easier access to your local files (the files on your computer).

-As I mentioned earlier, you can use WordPress’s built-in file editor, or Thesis’s Custom File editor to edit files from your WordPress dashboard, but for more extensive editing, I recommend a good code text editor.
+You can use WordPress’s built-in file editor or Thesis’s Custom File editor to edit files from your WordPress Dashboard, but for more extensive editing, I recommend a good code text editor.
 And if used in conjunction with your FTP client, it is extremely efficient.

 What features matter in a great code text editor?
 You should look out for:

 - Syntax highlighting because it helps you view the code with ease and it will help you avoid mistakes

 - Tabbed windows for viewing files because it’s great for dealing with several files

 - Autocomplete because it helps you remember the right CSS properties and functions

 - Powerful search/find/replace feature because it will help you save time.